What are wage and hour laws?

 When am I entitled to earn overtime?

-In Connecticut, eligible employees must receive overtime if they work more than 40 hours per week and for all hours worked on a seventh consecutive day of work.
+In Connecticut, eligible employees must receive overtime if they work more than 40 hours per week.
+Also, employees who work in restaurants and hotel restaurants must receive overtime for all hours worked on a seventh consecutive day of work.
 Not every type of job is eligible for overtime, however.
 To learn more, see Nolo’s article Overtime Pay: Your Rights as an Employee and contact the state Labor Department.

 Am I entitled to a lunch or rest break?